azrsh/tfsalvage/README.md

 ## Limitations

-- This command knows nothing beyond what is provided by the terraform-provider schema.
+- This command knows nothing beyond what is provided by the Terraform provider schema.
   - For example, it is not possible to automatically remove attributes with the same value as the default value set by the cloud vendor.
 - Cannot control the order of resources, their attributes, or blocks.
 Because this command don't have such an flag.